 #4 End of July of year of publication.

 If you are issuing a call for papers, you should allow at least 6 months for the review process, i.e. if you are preparing manuscripts for a first edition of the year, you should have papers reach you in February of the previous year.
 Reviewing can be a lengthy process and you should allow at least 2 months for a reviewer to get back to you with comments.
 If they recommend that the author rewrite, then the paper must go through reviewing again.

 The total number of words of your edition should not exceed about 60,000.
-You could allocate these to just articles, or include a Reflection.
+You could allocate these to just articles, or include an Essay.
 A typical editorial is about 1,000 words, so if each paper is a little less than 8,000 words, you might consider 6 or 7 articles.
 If you feel that there are excellent articles that can't be fitted into the themed edition, you might recommend to the author/s that they could submit their paper direct to the journal for inclusion in a later non-themed edition.
-Reflections are popular with readers but we do have editions with no Reflections at times (see website for guidance on Reflections or contact our Reflections editor, Dr Rachel Robertson, for more detail).
+Essays are popular with readers but we do have editions with no Essays at times (see website for guidance on Essays or contact our Essays editor, Kylie Cardell, for more detail).